ronw23/Steve-Code-Examples/Scala/Programming_Collective_Intelligence/README.txt

 are Copyright 2010 Stephen Sloan.

-Code within the Programming Collective Intelligence folder that is written by Stephen Sloan is free software that you can redistribute and/or modify under the terms as the O'Reilly license.
+Code within the Programming Collective Intelligence folder that is written by Stephen Sloan can be redistributed and/or modified under the same terms as the O'Reilly license.